 Scientists call this behavior of our mind "mental time travel".
 Why do we have this behavior?
 Can other species do that too?
 Why, or why not?
 None of us can remember our first birthday.
 But if you are old enough to read this text, then mental time travel probably determines much of your everyday experience, sometimes in a negative way, and sometimes in a positive way.
 How and when do we develop this behavior in the course of our lives?

 While these questions are still being debated, most scientists who study these issues believe that mental time travel has become particularly elaborated in our species.
 Moreover, we are not born with it- children from the age of about 4 years are increasingly beginning to have ideas about the past and the future and to include them in their actions.
-Relationships with other people and language are seemingly important factors that play a role in the development of these abilities.
+Today, thanks to stories, historic documents, calendars, science and other cultural knowledge we have a concept of and can imagine a past tens, thousands, millions or even billions of years ago, and we can imagine and prepare decades into a forseeable future.
+Relationships with other people, language and cultural knowledge are seemingly important factors that play a role in the development of these abilities for mental time travel.

 “What is in your pockets?
 Chances are you carry keys, money, cosmetics, a Swiss Army knife, or other tools—because they may be useful at some future point.
 Humans have the ubiquitous capacity to imagine, plan for, and shape the future (even if we do frequently get it wrong).
 This capacity must have long been of major importance to our survival (....) and may have been a prime mover in human cognitive evolution.
 Stone toolkits and spears from archaeological finds suggest that the ancestors of modern humans already prepared for the future hundreds of thousands of years ago. (...)